-The Authority has a number of strategies for managing interest rate risk.
+The Authority has several strategies for managing interest rate risk.
 The Authority's policy is to aim to keep a maximum of 50% of its borrowing in variable rate loans.
 During periods of falling interest rates, fixed rate loans could be repaid early to limit exposure to losses.
 Any further reduction in interest rates would have a negligible impact on the interest earned on the Authority's investments.

-8.13 Provisions
+8.14 Provisions